guillermooo/sublime-undocs/source/file_management/file_management.rst

             Documentation on build systems and their options.

-Notable Settings Related to The Sidebar and Projects
+Notable Settings Related to the Sidebar and Projects
 ====================================================

 These options control which files